 For example, you can find pickups that emphasize the low-end and mids and others that boost the treble.
 Also, some might be “scooped” (low mids, but higher bass and treble), and some are super balanced as well.

-Sometimes they also package popular pickups that work really well together to also make it easy for customers to immediately find a combination that complements each other.
+Sometimes they also package popular pickups that work really well together also to make it easy for customers to immediately find a combination that complements each other.

 The Seymour Duncan Jazz & JB set is a perfect example of this – it’s a pickup pairing that has passed the test of time.